jpegzilla/bdo-alchemy-profits/readme.md

 if you have node.js installed on your computer, you can use the source code.

-1.  clone this repo
+1.  `git clone git@github.com:jpegzilla/bdo-alchemy-profits.git`
+1.  cd into `bdo-alchemy-profits`
-2.  install yarn (`npm i -g yarn`)
+1.  install yarn (`npm i -g yarn`)
-3.  install dependencies (`yarn`)
+1.  install dependencies (`yarn`)
-4.  run the script (`yarn start`)
+1.  run the script (`yarn start`)
-5.  pick a category to search in and wait! it may take a while, as the script scrapes bdocodex.com for recipe information.
+1.  pick a category to search in and wait! it may take a while, as the script scrapes bdocodex.com for recipe information.

 ![the script options selection](./screenshots/example_two.png)